WilliamSimoni/MMI40/README.md

 -run "npm install" (may take some minute)

+if you wanna se the web page app

   -run "npm start"

   -open browser and go to http://localhost:3000/

+else if you wanna see the desktop app

+  -run "npm run build"
+  -run "npm run electron"